TruckMap/Challenge/README.md

 This is a collection of challenge projects for TruckMap's open engineering team roles.

 Please refer to the corresponding github repo for a full description of the individual project - you will have been asked to complete one of them.
-As the projects mention, we’ll pay **$200 for any submission** in good faith effort, regardless if you’re ultimately hired.
+As the project descriptions mention, we’ll pay **$200 for any submission** in good faith effort, regardless if you’re ultimately hired.

 ## Mobile